cyanglaz/melos_test/packages/conventional_commits_test_1/example/README.md

 # conventional_commits_test_1_example

-Demonstrates how to use the conventional_commits_test_1 plugin.
+Demonstrates how to use the conventional_commits_test_1 plugin. haha

 ## Getting Started